 Family is Everything

 Then my friend Amiyrah’s husband lost his grandmother, and she posted a challenge on Facebook that I took seriously.
 She said, “I have a challenge for you.
 If you’ll be experiencing Thanksgiving with the elders of your family, take the time to sit and listen to them.
 Do this without asking a million questions.
 Let them share their stories with no interruptions.
 Open your ears, so the stories can fill your heart.
 Encourage your kids to do the same.
 If you’re grateful to have them in your life, show them by honoring the many experiences they’ve had.
 One day in the future, you’ll think back and be so glad that you did this.
 Trust me.”

-Don’t you love that kind of friend that always inspires you to be better?
+Don’t you love the kind of friend that always inspires you to be better?
 That’s Amiyrah.

 In less than 24 hours:

-I purchased plane tickets, made phone calls to see if we were even invited for Thanksgiving, made sure my husband was ok with this plan, cancelled our Thanksgiving dinner reservations, had friends come over for a play date, did 6 loads of laundry, charged all the electronics, packed for 7 people, went to the mall to exchange pants for my daughter that she never ended up bringing on the trip, remembered to stop our mail for a few days, went to World Market to buy a bed for another daughter, because the sale ended that day, stopped by Target, answered some emails, got a little bit of sleep, went to the airport and flew to DC with my crew.
+I purchased plane tickets, made phone calls to see if we were even invited for Thanksgiving, made sure my husband was okay with this plan, cancelled our Thanksgiving dinner reservations, had friends come over for a play date, did 6 loads of laundry, charged all the electronics, packed for 7 people, went to the mall to exchange pants for my daughter that she never ended up bringing on the trip, remembered to stop our mail for a few days, went to World Market to buy a bed for another daughter (because the sale ended that day), stopped by Target, answered some emails, got a little bit of sleep, went to the airport and flew to DC with my crew.
 Whew.
 What a whirlwind 24 hours!
 And the longest run-on sentence ever.